-Here is a feature overview of the snowshoes with full reviews and our buying guide below.
+First lets take a look at the snowshoes, then we’ll talk about how to choose the right pair for you.
+Here is a feature overview of my top 3 overall picks with full reviews and our buying guide below.

 MSR, a highly reputable brand owned by Cascade Designs is probably best known for their camping gear.
 They have in the case of the Evo snowshoes have created some of the best snowshoes on the market at any price.